oko/oko.github.io/_posts/2015-01-01-usa-cycling-membership-report.markdown

  * **WY**: 95 riders
  * **None**: 23 riders

 State membership trends upwards in states with warm climates and/or large populations.
-Colorado is an exception to this, with the second-largest membership in the country.
+Colorado is an obvious exception to this, with the second-largest membership in the country.
 California takes the largest slice of the membership pie, with more than double the ridership of any other state.